mustafah15/laravel-whoops/readme.md

 ## What about AJAX requests?

-Whenever you have an AJAX request triggers the error handler, it will be recognized and the so called PrettyPageHandler will be exchanged for a JsonResponseHandler that returns a JSON response than can by parsed should you need to.
+Whenever an AJAX request triggers the error handler, it will be recognized and the so called PrettyPageHandler will be exchanged for a JsonResponseHandler that returns a JSON response that you can parse on the client side.

 ## Authors